obecker/gradle-degraph/README.md

 * `sourceSets`
   defines the source sets that should be analyzed.
-  By default all source sets defined in the gradle build file are included.
+  By default all source sets defined in the gradle build file are considered.
-  That means this option is most useful if you only want a subset of the source sets to be processed.
+  That means this option is most useful if you only want a subset of the source sets to be checked.
-  Degraph will perform an overall analysis with the united output of all source sets.

 * `including`
   defines ant style string patterns for the classes that should be included (default: all)